jameszhao1021/NetMall/README.md

 ## Next Steps

-I will allow users to upload and edit product images, add a filter bar, and consume payment API in later versions.
-Furthermore, I will spend more time improving the appearance of each page.
+I will consume payment API and allow users to do more customised settings in later versions.
+Furthermore, I will keep improving the appearance of each page.